top of page

 3. Tony Book

-Tony Book was a cornerstone of Manchester City's defence during the late 1960s and early 1970s.
-While primarily known as a right-back, Book's versatility often saw him filling in on the left side of defence when needed.
 His leadership qualities made him a revered figure among fans and teammates alike.
 As a key member of the squad under the management of Joe Mercer and Malcolm Allison, Book contributed significantly to Man City's triumphs, including winning the First Division title in 1968 and the FA Cup in 1969.
-His ability to marshal the defence and provide stability at the back was crucial in establishing City as one of the dominant forces in English football during that era.

 2. Andy Hinchcliffe

 During the late 1980s and early 1990s, Andy Hinchcliffe emerged as one of Manchester City's most reliable left-backs, having been a key member of the academy side that won the Youth FA Cup in 1986.
-Renowned for his exceptional defensive acumen and precise crossing ability, Hinchcliffe quickly became a vital component of the team.
-His consistency in both defensive solidity and providing support in attack garnered admiration from fans and pundits alike.

 1. Glyn Pardoe

-Glyn Pardoe's name is etched in Manchester City folklore, having spent his entire professional career at the club.
-A product of City's youth academy, Pardoe showcased his talent and commitment during his time as a left-back for the team.
-His loyalty and dedication to the club serve as an inspiration to aspiring young players.
+A product of City's youth academy, Pardoe demonstrated his skill and dedication while playing as a left-back for the team.
+His loyalty and commitment to the club inspire aspiring young players.

-Pardoe's remarkable contributions to City's history include triumphs such as clinching the Football League First Division title in 1967-68, winning the FA Charity Shield in 1968, lifting the FA Cup in 1969, securing the Football League Cup in 1970, and triumphing in the UEFA Cup Winners' Cup in 1970, cementing his status as City's best left back of all time.
+Pardoe's outstanding contributions to City's history include triumphs such as clinching the Football League First Division title in 1967-68, winning the FA Charity Shield in 1968, lifting the FA Cup in 1969, securing the Football League Cup in 1970, and triumphing in the UEFA Cup Winners' Cup in 1970, cementing his status as City's best left back of all time.

 Follow Think Football Ideas across our social channels, on Facebook, [X] and Instagram.